 Tips for spotting weak arguments:

-Even though some conclusions might seem logical, unless something is explicitly stated in the passage given, don’t draw conclusions based on your own prior knowledge – only go by what is mentioned in the passage!
+Even though some conclusions might seem logical to you, only go by what is actually mentioned in the text.

-In Evaluating Argument type questions, you’ll be given a question starting with ‘Should…?’ with four associated arguments ‘for’ or ‘against’ the question – and you’ll need to pick the best argument.
+For the ‘evaluating argument’ questions, you’ll be given a question starting with ‘Should…?’ and four associated arguments ‘for’ or ‘against’ the question – and you’ll need to pick the best argument.

-Another great decision making tip is to revise your probability calculations.
-For many of the questions, particularly the logical puzzle type questions, it may also be quite useful for you to draw or write out the information provided in a way that you can understand it best.
+Another important Decision Making tip is to revise your probability calculations.
+For many of the questions (particularly the ‘logical puzzle’ questions), it can help to draw or write out the information provided in a way that you can understand it best.

-One of the best ways to boost your score is to work through free practice decision making questions in our UCAT Question Bank.
-This will help you familiarise yourself with the various question types and get you used to the computer test format.
-Plus, you can see modelled answers so you’ll be able to learn why you might’ve chosen the wrong answer.
+One of the best ways to boost your Decision Making score is to work through plenty of practice questions.
+This will help you to familiarise yourself with the various question types and get used to the computer test format.

 Loading More Content